libris/librisxl/README.md

 Put it in the same directory as the librisxl repo.
 Also make sure the definitions repository (https://github.com/libris/definitions) is checked out and placed in the same directory.

-To avoid entering the db user password multiple times, add it to the fabric local development configuration (conf.xl_local).

-Give the postgres user access to your local database by editing: /etc/postgresql/9.X/main/pg_hba.conf, adding the lines:
+Give all users access to your local database by editing: /etc/postgresql/9.X/main/pg_hba.conf (location varies with your host OS), adding the lines:

 ```
-host    all             postgres        127.0.0.1/32            trust
+host    all             all        127.0.0.1/32            trust
-host    all             postgres        ::1/128                 trust
+host    all             all        ::1/128                 trust
 ```

 and do`$ service postgresql restart` for the changes to take effect.